Flor Contemplacion: Aftermath

+Many Filipinos believed that Contemplacion was innocent or at least insane, blaming the Singaporean government for a "lack of compassion", and the Philippine government for "not doing enough" to stop the execution.
+The Philippine Secretary of Foreign Affairs, Roberto Romulo, and Secretary of Labor and Employment, Nieves Confesor, both resigned as a result of the controversy.

+The Philippine Embassy in Singapore in particular was heavily criticised, since it did little to help Contemplacion during the two years she was on remand, apart from delivering food and books to her in prison, and did not even have a consular representative as an observer in court throughout her trial.
+The former Embassy labour attache Reynaldo Catapang later confirmed that they did not hire a private lawyer to represent Contemplacion and allowed the Singaporean authorities to appoint a public defender instead, nor did they keep any records of the legal proceedings or transcripts of the court case itself.

+However, shortly after Contemplacion's execution the Philippines' former consul general in Singapore Elizabeth Buensuceso said that Contemplacion had disregarded the Embassy's warning not to make any admissions to the police until after she got proper legal representation in place.
+Buensuceso was also quoted by the Manila Chronicle that Contemplacion rejected their legal advice not to sign any confession after her arrest, saying "she was very furious then and kept shouting that she had committed the crime".
+It was also revealed that Contemplacion was allowed to have at least nine private consultations with Philippine Embassy officials without Singaporean authorities being present, yet she did not withdraw her original confession or change any aspect of her testimony at any of these meetings.

 Although President Ramos seemed initially resigned to the execution, he called Contemplacion a heroine.
 His wife, First Lady Amelita Ramos, went to receive Contemplacion's coffin at Ninoy Aquino International Airport in Manila on 19 March.
 Contemplacion's body was carried from the airport to San Pablo, and thousands of Filipinos lined the route.
 President Ramos sent a wreath to Contemplacion's wake and offered financial assistance to Contemplacion's four children, who were dependent on their mother's income as a domestic worker, pledging one month of his salary to a scholarship fund.
 Prelates of the local Catholic Church also condemned the execution.

 There were several protests held across the Philippines over Contemplacion's execution, some of which were organized by politicians and labor organizations.
 Thousands of Singapore flags were burned in the protests.
-In one of the protests, the mayor of Davao City and future Philippine president, Rodrigo Duterte, burned a flag of Singapore while leading 1,000 employees of Davao City in protest.
+In one of the protests, the mayor of Davao City, Rodrigo Duterte, burned a flag of Singapore while leading 1,000 employees of Davao City in protest.

-Many Filipinos believed that Contemplacion was innocent or at least insane, blaming the Singaporean government for a lack of compassion, and the Philippine government for not doing enough to stop the execution.
-The Philippine Embassy in Singapore in particular was criticised since it did not even have a consular representative as an observer in court throughout the trial.
-The Philippine Secretary of Foreign Affairs, Roberto Romulo, and Secretary of Labor and Employment, Nieves Confesor, both resigned as a result of the controversy.

 Several threats against Singaporeans and Singapore properties in the Philippines were reported.
 Singaporean tourists either shortened or canceled their holiday trips in the Philippines in view of their safety.
-Singaporean workers working in the Philippines either left the country or were recalled back to Singapore by their companies.
+Skilled Singaporean workers working in the Philippines either left the country or were recalled back to Singapore by their companies.